aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/big_vector.md

 ## Function `remove`

-Remove the element at index i in the vector v and return the owned value that was previously stored at i in v.
-All elements occurring at indices greater than i will be shifted down by 1.
-Will abort if i is out of bounds.
-Disclaimer: This function is costly.
+Remove the element at index i in the vector v and return the owned value that was previously stored at i in v.<br/> All elements occurring at indices greater than i will be shifted down by 1.
+Will abort if i is out of bounds.<br/> Disclaimer: This function is costly.
 Use it at your own discretion.

 <pre><code>public fun remove&lt;T&gt;(v: &amp;mut big_vector::BigVector&lt;T&gt;, i: u64): T<br/></code></pre>